Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Conclusion

 \section{Conclusion}

-We propose a decentralized exchange design framework where miners act as intermediaries between a liquidity pool exchange and users by choosing which transactions to include in a block.
+We have proposed a decentralized exchange framework where we model miners as intermediaries between a liquidity pool exchange and users, acting to choose which transactions to include in a block.
 The miners are free to pick the block content, but the execution ordering must be a feasible output from the Greedy Sequencing Rule that we introduce and that they commit to implement.
 Our design does not require users to trust miners because we require that the execution ordering is verifiable, i.e., a polynomial time algorithm can certify if the execution ordering is a valid output from the Greedy Sequencing Rule.
-Our proposal is backward compatible with the current, de facto implementations of liquidity pool exchanges; miners incur no computational overhead for implementing the sequencing rule; and the sequencing rule verifier runs in polynomial time.
+Our proposal is backward compatible with the current implementations of liquidity pool exchanges: miners incur no computational overhead for implementing the sequencing rule and the sequencing rule verifier runs in polynomial time.
+From a practical side, our proposal can be operationalized through a relay service that commits to following our sequencing rule and operates a private transaction pool.

 A common desideratum in DeFi protocols is to limit the miner utility from protocol manipulations (i.e., removing so-called miner extractable value).
-In this regard, we prove that no sequencing rule can prevent miners from obtaining risk-free profits in liquidity pool exchanges with price impact: there are always instances where the miner receives strictly positive utility.
-Given this impossibility result, we focus on sequencing rules that provide provable guarantees for users along with self-interested miners.
-Our main finding is the Greedy Sequencing Rule, which ensures that for any user transaction $A$ that is executed, either (1) transaction $A$ receives an execution price as good as if $A$ was the only transaction in the block, or (2) transaction $A$ receives an execution price worse than this standalone price, but the miner neither gains nor loses when including $A$ in the block.
+In this regard, we prove that no sequencing rule can prevent miners from obtaining risk-free profits in liquidity pool exchanges that have price impact: there are always instances where the miner receives strictly positive utility.
+Given this impossibility result, we focused on sequencing rules that provide provable guarantees for users in a system populated by self-interested miners.
+Our main finding is the Greedy Sequencing Rule, which ensures that for any user transaction $A$ that is executed, either (1) transaction $A$ receives an execution price as good as if $A$ was the only transaction in the block, or (2) transaction $A$ receives an execution price worse than this standalone price, but the miner does not gain when including $A$ in the block.
 Thus a bad execution price is due to competition for the same token between users, and not the result of manipulation from the miner.

+Our work leaves open the following questions: \begin{itemize} \item Our Greedy Sequencing Rule explicitly assumes the liquidity pool exchange only pools $n = 2$ tokens.
+Although two token pools have the highest trading volume, other liquidity pool exchanges allow for liquidity pools with three or more tokens.
+Namely, Balancer~\cite{martinelli2019non} uses the product potential $\phi(X) = \prod_{i = 1}^n X_i$ where one might have $n \geq 3$ tokens in the same pool. {\em Which guarantees can verifiable sequencing rules provide for $n \geq 3$ token liquidity pool exchanges?}